Angel investing: Anglia Capital Group

-We offer prospective angels the chance to attend one of our live pitching events.
-To find out more please contact us on the details below.
+Anglia Capital Group offers prospective Angels the chance to attend one of our live pitching events.
+To find out more, please contact us on the details below.

 Investment in early-stage companies involves risks such as illiquidity, lack of dividends, loss of investment and dilution.
-Investment in and start-up companies are at higher risk and should be considered as part of a diversified portfolio.
-Tax benefits are subject to personal circumstances.
-Subject to changes.
+Investment in start-up companies should be considered as part of a diversified portfolio.